 How To Tell Your Parents You Have A Tattoo

 Have you decided to get a tattoo without your parent’s knowledge or permission?
-Telling them after the fact may seem impossible; however, the saying “honesty is the best policy” rings true here.
+Telling them afterwards may seem impossible; however, the saying “honesty is the best policy” rings true here.

 While you may need to prepare for anger and disappointment, if you come prepared with the facts and keep your emotions in check, you may come out of the conversation mostly unscathed.